 Nonindigenous species (NIS) are transported to new environments, both intentionally and unintentionally, through human activities.
 Once established, NIS pose significant threats to human health, the economy, and the environment.
 Attempts to eradicate species after they become established are often unsuccessful and costly.
-Hence, prevention of species introductions through vector management is the most effective way to prevent NIS from establishing in California waters.
+Hence, prevention of species introductions through vector management is the most effective way to protect California waters.